Augmentative and Alternative Communication (AAC)

 What is core language?

 Core words are high frequency words that we use over and over again to communicate.
-For more information on core language, visit the AAC Language Lab.
+For more information on core language, modeling strategies and ideas, check out this blog post from AssistiveWare on Teaching with Core Words: Building Blocks for Communication.

 Modeling with AAC